intel/pepc/docs/guide-cstates.md

 The list of supported mechanisms for each option is documented in the corresponding manual page.

 Some options that sound similar but use different mechanisms are implemented as separate options.
-For example, '--cppc-guaranteed-perf' and '--hwp-guaranteed-perf' are implemented as 2 different options, instead of a single '--guaranteed-perf' option with multiple mechanisms.
+For example, `--cppc-guaranteed-perf` and `--hwp-guaranteed-perf` are implemented as 2 different options, instead of a single `--guaranteed-perf` option with multiple mechanisms.

 What is the criterion?
 The CPPC guaranteed performance and HWP guaranteed performance have similar names, but they do not have to have the same value.
 Therefore, they are 2 separate options.
 On the